An Open-Source Platform for High-Performance Non-Coherent On-Chip Communication

-The on-chip network is designed with four main goals: \goal{1}~High bandwidth between units within the same quadrant for effective local data sharing. \goal{2}~High bandwidth between the chiplet-level \glsknownpl{io} (i.e., HBM2E, PCIe, \gls{d2d}) and any cluster for effective data input and output. \goal{3}~Low latency between any two cores for efficient concurrency. \goal{4}~Minimal interference between the wide bursts of the \gls{dma} engine and the word-wise accesses of the cores for maximum network utilization.
-The network, shown in \cref{fig:sys:manticore:network}, has the following properties to meet these goals: (1) Physically separate networks for traffic by \gls{dma} engines and cores to meet \goal{4}.
-(2) Tree topology to meet \goal{2--3}.
-(3) Fully-connected crossbars within each quadrant to meet \goal{1}.
-(4) Links with the same width from the HBM2E controller all the way down to the \gls{dma} engine in each cluster to meet \goal{2}.
-The clock frequency of the entire network is \SI{1}{\giga\hertz}.
+[1]{\textbf{(D#1)}} Manticore's on-chip network is designed with four main goals: \goal{1}~High bandwidth between units within the same quadrant for effective local data sharing. \goal{2}~High bandwidth between the chiplet-level \glsknownpl{io} (i.e., HBM2E, PCIe, \gls{d2d}) and any cluster for effective data input and output. \goal{3}~Low latency between any two cores for efficient concurrency. \goal{4}~Minimal interference between the wide bursts of the \gls{dma} engine and the word-wise accesses of the cores for maximum network utilization.
+The network, shown in \cref{fig:sys:manticore:network}, has the following properties to meet these goals: (1)~Physically separate networks for traffic by \gls{dma} engines and cores to meet \goal{4}.
+(2)~Tree topology to meet \goal{2--3}.
+(3)~Fully-connected crossbars within each quadrant to meet \goal{1}.
+(4)~The same data width and frequency for each bundle throughout the \gls{dma} network, to meet \goal{2}.
+The clock frequency of the entire network and all its endpoints (i.e., cores, \gls{dma} engines, L2 memory controllers, and HBM2E controller) is \SI{1}{\giga\hertz}.
 The data width of the \gls{dma} network is set to \SI{512}{\bit}, which corresponds to one of the four ports into the HBM2E controller.
 Therefore, saturating the full HBM2E bandwidth requires concurrent transactions from only four \gls{dma} engines in different L2 quadrants.
 The data width of the core network is set to \SI{64}{\bit}, which is native for the load/store unit of a core.